-As part of the commitment to the improvement of access to information resources and technologies to those with disabilities, the California State University system launched the Accessible Technology Initiative (ATI) in January, 2006.
-This commitment is upheld by the ATI Steering Committee and articulated in the May, 2018 Executive Order 111, the CSU Board of Trustees Policy on Disability Support and Accommodations.
+As part of the commitment to the improvement of access to electronic and information technologies (E&IT) to those with disabilities, the California State University system launched the Accessible Technology Initiative (ATI) in January, 2006.
+This commitment is upheld by the ATI Steering Committee and articulated in the May, 2018 Executive Order 1111, the CSU Board of Trustees Policy on Disability Support and Accommodations.

 "It is the policy of the CSU to make information technology resources and services accessible to all CSU students, faculty, staff and the general public regardless of disability."

-As evidenced by the CSUMB Vision Statement and our President’s Message, CSUMB is committed to accessibility through innovative pedagogy, technology, and a culture of inclusiveness.
+As evidenced by the CSUMB Vision Statement, CSUMB is committed to accessibility through innovative pedagogy, technology, and a culture of inclusiveness.
 It is with this vision that CSUMB embraces ATI as a continuum for the continued development and improvement of an educational model which provides access to a quality education and workplace for all students, faculty, and staff.
 Learn more about what accessibility means to everyone.

 We hold our website and content to WCAG 2.0 AAA standards.
 There are no known browser compatibility issues, short cuts, or specialized software needed to access the campus website.
 We know of no barriers to access, but please contact us if you feel you have a problem accessing anything on the university website.